pelicanmapping/rocky/README.md

 void addLabel(const std::string& text)
 {
     // Start by acquiring a write-lock on the registry.
-    // The lock will release automatically at the end of the current scope,
-    // or you can call lock.unlock() to release it manually. auto [lock, registry] = app.registry.write();
+    // The lock will release automatically at the end of the current scope. auto [lock, registry] = app.registry.write();

     // create a new entity
     auto entity = registry.create();

-    // attach a Label component:
+    // attach a simple label:
-    Label& label = registry.emplace<Label>(entity);
+    Widget& label = registry.emplace<Widget>(entity);
     label.text = "Hello, world";

     // attach a Transform component to position our entity on the map: